Choose Them Carefully.

 Labeling language does something very contrary to the concept of collaboration- it shuts things down.
 Opening a conversation by making general assumptions about the people in the room based on the language/topics/agendas of the day is the fastest way to close the door to productive work.

-If we want to work with people, achieve understanding, and influence them in any direction, the most effective way to do that is to meet them where they are.
+If we want to work with people, achieve understanding, and influence them in any direction, the most effective way is to meet them where they are.
 Being labeled as something they don’t identify with, even in the broadest of terms, no matter how justified you may feel in doing so, immediately closes down their inclination to be open and vulnerable.
 It feels like and is judgment.
 And when you’re feeling judged, are you more willing to entertain the viewpoint of the person judging you?

 It's easy to overlook how counterproductive and unfair politicized language can be to those closest to us, at work, or beyond- the very people we hope to collaborate with, influence, and build or strengthen relationships.
 Collaboration requires open minds that can appreciate, find value, and try on other perspectives for size.
 And choosing language that recognizes commonalities is a wise place to begin.
-Be conscious of the words you choose to use.

 "Don't ever diminish the power of words.
 Words move hearts and hearts move limbs."